Actindo-AG/Documentation/Channels/Integration/01b_Shopify.md

 6. Switch back to the *Shopify Installation* window and paste the workspace URL from your clipboard in the red highlighted part of the *Workspace URL* field.

-  > [Info] Make sure you are logged in to your Actindo account during setup, as this is required for installation.
+  > [Info] Make sure you are logged in to your Actindo account and have the *Shopify Integration* installed during setup, as this is required.

 7. Click the [START SETUP] button in the bottom right corner.
   You are redirected to your Actindo account.
 The connection will be established and all necessary data will be synchronized.
 The *Core1 Platform* is being initialized.